arbr2023/odin-recipes/README.md

 # odin-recipes
-Plain html-project from the odin-curriculum.
-Later CSS will be used.
+First html-project from the odin-curriculum with some CSS applied to it.
-The goal is to practice the main html-commands and structure a first project.
+The goal is to practice the main html- and css-commands and structure a first project.